Person of the Year nominations due Friday

 Madison County area residents are eligible.

-Send nominations postmarked by Friday to Person of the Year, c/o Scott Underwood, The Herald Bulletin, 1133 Jackson St., Anderson, IN 46016, or email to scott.underwood@herald bulletin.com.
+Send nominations postmarked by Friday to Person of the Year, c/o Scott Underwood, The Herald Bulletin, 1133 Jackson St., Anderson, IN 46016, or email to scott.underwood@heraldbulletin.com.

 Include in your nomination specifics about why you admire the person, their impact on the community during 2021 and past contributions.
 Make sure to include contact information for yourself and the nominee.